 - The Odd Couple is suggested by Chris from Grey Matters: “Most of it is played out in an Upper West Side apartment.
 I love it, not just because of the wonderful script and fantastic performances by Walter Matthau and Jack Lemmon.
 The atmosphere of 60’s New York comes across in the film.”

 Well that is a fabulous list but I think there must be loads more than this!
 Can you make some more suggestions in the comments?

-The Great American Eclipse is 21st August 2017.
-Read why we made plans to see it – click here
+Read why we made plans to see The Great American Eclipse of 21st August 2017 – click here

 Photographers don’t miss my review of B&H Photo Store New York